moggirain/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 > After 3 weeks, you will:
 > - Understand industry best-practices for building deep learning applications.
 > - Be able to effectively use the common neural network "tricks", including initialization, L2 and dropout regularization, Batch normalization, gradient checking,
-> - Be able to implement and apply a variety of optimization algorithms, such as mini-batch gradient descent, Momentum, RMSprop and Adam, and check for their convergence.
+> - Be able to implement and apply a variety of optimization algorithms, such as mini-batch ***gradient descent, Momentum, RMSprop and Adam, and check for their convergence***.
 > - Understand new best-practices for the deep learning era of how to set up train/dev/test sets and analyze bias/variance
 > - Be able to implement a neural network in TensorFlow.
 >
 > This is the second course of the Deep Learning Specialization.